arbal/awesome-stars/README.md

 - [insidegui/AssetCatalogTinkerer](https://github.com/insidegui/AssetCatalogTinkerer) - An app that lets you open .car files and browse/extract their images.
 - [x74353/Amphetamine-Enhancer](https://github.com/x74353/Amphetamine-Enhancer) - Add new abilities to the macOS keep-awake utility, Amphetamine.
 - [system76/firmware-open](https://github.com/system76/firmware-open) - System76 Open Firmware
-- [matryer/bitbar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar
 - [gnachman/iTerm2](https://github.com/gnachman/iTerm2) - iTerm2 is a terminal emulator for Mac OS X that does amazing things.
 - [trufae/Therm](https://github.com/trufae/Therm) - Therm is an iTerm2 fork that aims to have good defaults and minimum features
 - [ViennaRSS/vienna-rss](https://github.com/ViennaRSS/vienna-rss) - Vienna is a free and open-source RSS/Atom newsreader for macOS.